chhewangsrp/django-mvt/README.md

 ```sh
 minikube status
 ```
-After cloning the repo and ensuring minikube is running, next we mount the local directory to the minkube VM by running the following command:
+After cloning the repo and ensuring minikube is running, next, we mount the local directory to the minikube VM by running the following command:
 ```sh
 minikube mount "your/path/to/this/repo's/api/src:/opt/code"
 ```